 Use what you have to create fun indoor activities.
 Creating an obstacle course using furniture and pillows or running your dog up and down the stairs is a great way to help your pup work out on cold or rainy days.

-Check out this blog for some simple and fun ideas for building your own DIY dog obstacle course.
+Check out this blog for simple and fun ideas for building your DIY dog obstacle course.

-Slower paced games of indoor fetch are a great way to use the stairs, but make sure that it is safe.
-Carpeted stairs provide more traction for your dog and will prevent injuries and slipping.
+Slower-paced indoor fetch games are a great way to use the stairs, but ensure it is safe.
+Carpeted stairs provide your dog with more traction and prevent injuries and slipping.

 For more ideas to increase your dog's physical activity levels, check out 10 Ways to Exercise with Your Dog.

-Mental stimulation can be achieved through a variety of methods from beginner to advanced, and starting a consistent mental activity routine will be exciting for both you and your pet.
-Mental activities will also help reduce excess energy, so it’s great for days when outdoor exercise is not an option.
+Mental stimulations can be achieved through various methods, from beginner to advanced, and starting a consistent mental activity routine will be exciting for you and your pet.

 Many toys are made to keep your dog thinking and motivated by incorporating food or treats.
 This is a simple way of providing mental stimulation with an immediate reward for solving the puzzle.